giuntoli-group/nmm-week4/README.md

 2c.
 Instead of a "fix indenter", now use the "fix deform" command to perform uniaxial deformation of your graphene flake along the x (or y) axis.
     Look at the LAMMPS documentation to implement it, and take care particularly of the "erate" and "remap" keywords.
     Run the simulation again.
 What happens after a while?
 Briefly discuss if it makes sense physically, both from an experimental point of view and within the framework of the model used.
+    Pro tip: per/atom stress is saved in the trajectory file, so you can use it to color particles based on stress.

 ## Assignment 3 - Go with the Flow